 An apology doesn’t always make the relationship better right away.
 The person you’ve harmed may or may not want to be in relationship with you, now or ever.
 Respect their choices.
 If they express an interest in rebuilding trust, you can honor the cycle of relationship which can include harmony, conflict, tension, pain, and healing.
 To increase resilience, you can:

-- Be wary of your desire to be understood by those harmed by your microaggressions.
+- De-center your desire to be understood by those harmed by your microaggressions.

 - Avoid asking if they want to hear your experience, which can unravel the repair work already done.